DariiaSira/PDT--FIIT/README3.md

 I took coordinates from Google Maps and created my house polygon in `planet_osm_polygon` (+- 0.0002).
 The polygon is named **“Môj dom 2”** and it’s in the correct coordinate system (EPSG:4326).

 ```
+-- coordinates must be (longitude latitude), not the other way around.
+-- If I switch them, my house would appear in the wrong place.
 INSERT INTO planet_osm_polygon (osm_id, name, boundary, admin_level, way)
 VALUES (
            -10000,